Skip to main content

 Can I use Claude or Gemini instead of OpenAI?

 Absolutely.
-The concepts (messages, system prompts, temperature) transfer directly.
-The API syntax differs slightly — Claude uses anthropic.Anthropic() and Gemini uses google.generativeai.
-We cover both in the Multi-Provider AI tutorial.
+The concepts — messages, system prompts, temperature — transfer directly.
+The API syntax differs slightly.
+We cover Claude and Gemini in dedicated tutorials.

 No. The AI runs on OpenAI's servers.
 Your Python script sends text over the internet and gets text back.
 Any computer with Python and internet access works.